ToxSearch: Evolving Prompts for Toxicity Search in Large Language Models: Introduction

 Prior work has shown that automated attacks can easily collapse to a narrow set of prompt patterns exploiting one trick, thereby missing other vulnerabilities and producing homogeneous outputs~\cite{Yang2023InstOptimaEM,Guo2023EvoPromptCL}.
 To counter this, Samvelyan \etal~developed the Rainbow Teaming approach, which reframes adversarial prompt search as a quality-diversity optimization problem and maintains an archive of diverse attack strategies to prevent mode collapse ~\cite{Samvelyan2024RainbowTO}.
-In another effort, Liu \etal’s AutoDAN system employs a hierarchical genetic algorithm with sentence- and paragraph-level crossover and uses an LLM-based mutation process to maintain semantic fluency, which together help produce more varied adversarial instructions ~\cite{Liu2023AutoDANGS}.
+In another effort, Liu \etal’s AutoDAN system employs a hierarchical genetic algorithm with sentence- and paragraph-level crossover, which uses an LLM-based mutation process to maintain semantic fluency, which together help produce more varied adversarial instructions ~\cite{Liu2023AutoDANGS}.
 Another open question is the transferability of adversarial prompts across different models.
 Prior works have generally optimized prompts for one specific target model at a time, so it remains underexplored how well a prompt found for model A will perform on model B (especially if the models differ in architecture or alignment tuning).
 However, a comprehensive characterization of cross-model transfer in toxicity attacks is still lacking.

 \emph{ToxSearch} builds on the evolutionary paradigm by using a dynamically sized steady-state evolutionary strategy $(\mu + \lambda)$ that continuously introduces variation while preserving high-fitness individuals.
-ToxSearch explicitly maintains a diverse population of candidate prompts through a rich set of operators and steady-state selection, ensuring that we explore a wide range of toxic prompt variants within a single run.
-To guide our investigation, we pose the following key research questions: \begin{enumerate} \item \textbf{RQ1.} Which prompt perturbation strategies are most effective to elicit toxic responses? \item \textbf{RQ2.} To what extent do toxic prompts evolved on one model transfer to other models, especially those with different architectures or alignment tuning? \end{enumerate}
+ToxSearch explicitly maintains a diverse population of candidate prompts through a rich set of operators and steady-state selection, ensuring that it explores a wide range of toxic prompt variants within a single run.
+To guide our investigation, we pose the following key research questions: